 Figure C1: A: Modelled 'losses' (decrease in particle concentration) due to coagulation during coating of Au on TiO2 after coagulation times 1.3 s, 2.2 s and 26.0 s.
 B: Size dependent diffusion losses for the three coagulation times.
 Losses for 1 nm particles are about 10 times higher than for 10 nm and about 100 times higher than for 50 nm particles for all coagulation times.
-2.2 s (long, small diameter tube) and 26.0 s (shorter, larger diameter tube) have similar losses given the non-linear (i.e. exponential) dependence of the diffusion losses on the tube length.
+2.2 s and 26.0 s have similar losses due to favorable tube geometries (with larger tube diameter) for the 26.0 s experiments.